 In the British Parliament, Labour David Lammy, signatory with 140 deputies from all sides of a text calling for an apology to the Prime Minister, spoke to denounce far right rhetoric.
 Finally, the Prime Minister was forced to apologise on April 17 to the West Indian leaders who came to the Commonwealth summit in London.
 A service dedicated to the regularisation of immigrants of Caribbean origin has been created.
-On April 19, Theresa May also apologised to the Caribbean community in a letter published in The Voice, the newspaper for Afro-Caribbean people in Britain.(Lowery 2017)
+On April 19, Theresa May also apologised to the Caribbean community in a letter published in The Voice, the newspaper for Afro-Caribbean people in Britain.(Lowery 2017) Re the above and this section in general.
+This is very interesting and topical information but what you have here is quite descriptive and without focus in terms of the key aims and objectives of your dissertation.
+You need to find a way to make this information relevant and analyse/application this to your original premise.
+Even as a section within the literature review, there should be some efforts to make connections, consider relevant themes.

-On October 4, Interior Minister Priti Patel, speaking at a Conservative Party conference, criticised lawyers who defend the rights of immigrants.
+On October 4, Interior Minister Priti Patel, speaking at a Conservative Party This is descriptive and slightly out of date conference, criticised lawyers who defend the rights of immigrants.
 In speech, Priti linked them to human traffickers who help refugees cross the border.
 Asked about the Windrush scandal by parliamentarians on April 25, the Home Secretary said the UK had no targets for deporting immigrants.
 Accused of deceiving MPs, Amber Rudd finally resigned the same day.
-“I unwittingly deceived the Parliamentary Home Affairs Committee on the objectives of the displacement of illegal immigrants during their questions on Windrush,” admitted Amber Rudd in letter of resignation to Theresa May.(Richardson and Ragland 2018)
+“I unwittingly deceived the Parliamentary Home Affairs Committee on the objectives of the displacement of illegal immigrants during their questions on Windrush,” admitted Amber Rudd in letter of resignation to Theresa May.(Richardson and Ragland 2018) and therefore…..?

 The resignation of one of Theresa May’s closest allies and loyalists is therefore a further blow for the Prime Minister.
 The leader must face municipal elections on May 3 as a test for her government, already torn by Brexit and which has a very thin majority in Parliament.
 It is also the fourth resignation of a member of the government in six months, after those of Minister of defence Michael Fallon and Deputy Prime Minister Damian Green for sexual harassment, as well as Secretary of State for Development Priti Patel.(Ampofo 2016)